Tony Elliott (American football coach): Clemson

 Elliott made his return to the Clemson Tigers in early 2011 to fill the running back coach position.
 In December 2014, he was named co-offensive coordinator to replace outgoing offensive coordinator Chad Morris, who left to take over as head coach of the SMU football program.
 He shared coordinator duties with Clemson's wide receivers coach, Jeff Scott.
-Swinney announced that Elliott would be the play-caller for the Russell Athletics Bowl versus the Oklahoma Sooners, in which the Tigers defeated the Sooners by a score of 37–17.
+Head coach Dabo Swinney announced that Elliott would be the play-caller for the 2014 Russell Athletic Bowl versus the Oklahoma Sooners, in which the Tigers defeated the Sooners by a score of 40-6.

 Clemson's football team won the national championship in January 2017, beating Alabama, with Scott calling the offensive plays and serving as co-offensive coordinator for the game.
 In December 2017, Elliott was the recipient of the Broyles Award, presented to the top assistant coach in college football.
 In 2019, Elliott again called plays as co-offensive coordinator for Clemson's 44–16 win, again over Nick Saban's Alabama, to secure a second national championship.

 Elliott was Clemson's primary offensive playcaller for seven seasons (2015–2021), including through both of Clemson's NCAA Championships and successful runs through the College Football Playoff.
-But DeShaun Watson and Trevor Lawrence ran Clemson’s offense—Elliot was not the primary recruiter for either.
 Elliott also coached the running backs and tight ends at Clemson.
-Elliott was the primary Clemson recruiter for these positions, including a "diamond in the rough" in four-star Travis Etienne, who under Elliott's position coaching and offensive playcalling (but mostly through his own talent, playing with two of the most winning high school and college quarterbacks of all time, and not leaving early for the NFL) became the ACC's all-time leader in rushing yards, rushing touchdowns, total touchdowns, total points scored, and total yards gained.
+Elliott was the primary Clemson recruiter for these positions, including a "diamond in the rough" in four-star Travis Etienne, who under Elliott's position coaching and offensive playcalling, became the ACC's all-time leader in rushing yards, rushing touchdowns, total touchdowns, total points scored, and total yards gained.
 Under Elliott, Etienne scored at least one touchdown in 46 of his 55 career games, setting the NCAA and FBS records.
 As a coordinator, Elliott was also the primary playcaller for Trevor Lawrence.